by Rachel Simmons

 As they also point out, this reflects the Maslow pyramid of needs, which tells us that “only when basic needs are fulfilled do people start worrying about more indirect ones such as environmental and ethical behavior.”

 So to go back to that logic flow: businesses exist to improve people’s lives.
 They provide goods and services that offer a solution to some problem, but they also employ people, aiding in those individuals’ financial security.
 Greater economic success provides those employees with better access to education and technology and ensures they are less worried about basic needs, and now have time to worry about social and environmental needs of society.
 It comes full circle.
+To ensure that this happens, however, business owners need to ensure the success of their business by taking advice from somewhere like TheFrisky, therefore, removing the stress from their staff and allowing this butterfly effect to take place.

 You could argue that that is a “perfect-world” logic.
 But I’d argue back, if businesses exist to improve our lives, than aren’t we all working towards a better world?